JULIA BULLOCK WEBSTER The Tale of a Pioneer Gentlewoman

-and Julia Bullock Webster — an English-born gentlewoman who visited two of her sons settled in a remote British Columbian valley in the early 1890s.
+Julia Bullock Webster, an English-born gentlewoman, visited two of her sons at their settlement in a remote British Columbian valley in the early 1890s.

 Julia painted watercolour sketches of the abundant local flora as well as many scenes of the Lower Similkameen Valley.

 Christine uses copies of these, entries from Julia's journal, and props and artifacts to give a delightfully insightful picture of Canadian pioneer life.
 She often invites the audience to help her!